zeripath/pathological/README.md

 Pathological is an attempt to create pathological cases for Gitea stress testing

 This is a line
-with a break both after and before with
+with a break before with with no spaces and after with
-the question is which has the break?
+two spaces.
+GFM says the first doesn't get a `<br>`, only the second does.

 This is a line
 with no spaces